richardboat/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Currently, I hold an MS degree in Mathematics (Mathematical Economics) from Western Kentucky University, USA.
-I am also a second year Economics PhD.(Health Economics) student at the university of Colorado, Denver.
+Also, I am a second year Economics PhD.(Health Economics) student at the university of Colorado, Denver.
 A few years back, I acquired a Bachelors degree from the Departments of Economics and Mathematics at the University of Cape Coast, Ghana.
 I am very much passionate about the field of Economics and Data Science and aspire to be an Economist in future.
 During my free time, I enjoy nature, active sports, music, traveling and volunteering